SonyCSLParis/music-inpainting-ts/README.md

 ## Configuration

-Some configuration options can be set in the `config.json` file at the root of the project.
+Some configuration options can be set in the `config.json` file at the root of the project, to override the default configuration found in `src/common/default_config.json`.
-In particular, you can change the default location for the computation back-end, by setting the value for the `'inpainting_api_address'` key.

 ## Issues